kasymbekova-s-auca-2022/database-labs/final-project-farm/README.md

 - `sell_lot_demo.sql` — transaction script that demonstrates safe inventory selling

+## Backup and Recovery
+A basic backup and recovery strategy is provided in `backup_strategy.md`.

 ## How to Run
 1. Create a PostgreSQL database (e.g. `farmdb`)
 2. Connect to the database using psql or pgAdmin